 Psychiatry: Psychiatrists provide consultations for autism diagnostic assessments, mental health assessments, and/or medication review, and work with client’s family doctors or other psychiatrists in the community to provide treatment recommendations.

-Psychology: Psychologists provide various psychological services such as mental health assessment for people with intellectual disability.
+Psychology: Psychologists provide various psychological services such as mental health assessment and individual counselling for people with intellectual disability and/or autism.
 ANS does not provide cognitive assessment for Developmental Services Ontario (DSO) eligibility.
-We also do not offer individual counselling or therapy.

 Social Work: ANS Social Workers provide support to address various issues such as stress and caregiver burnout.
 The Social Workers can also provide education to clients and families about diagnosis and assessment as well as provide information on treatment options.
 In addition, the Social Workers work with other supports (agencies, case managers, clinicians, family members, and friends) in advocating and addressing issues at both the personal and social level — for example, access to funding and providing information on available day program options.
 They also connect and refer clients to community resources, programs and supports.